bpjarvis-spindance/ae-devops-challenge/README.md

 # ae-devops-challenge
 ## Architecture
-This demonstration application makes use of docker to provide microservices
+This demonstration application makes use of docker to provide micro-services which contain the components of the application.
+Micro-services are:

+ - cache: Docker container running Redis key/value pair data store.
+ - web: Docker container running a Node/Express web appli

 ## Prerequsites

  - Development workstation must have